dekarrin/ictiobus/docs/fishi-usage.md

 its examples.

 A FISHI spec specifies the parsing phase with a context-free grammar declared using special BNF-ish syntax in `%%grammar` sections.
-By convention there are spaces between symbols, but this is not required unless it would otherwise make a terminal ambiguous with another terminal or with the symbol `=` or `|`.
+By convention, there are spaces between symbols, but this is not required unless it would otherwise make a terminal ambiguous with another terminal or with the symbols `=` or `|`.

     ```
     %%grammar